Smile232323/Smile232323.github.io/index.md

 ## Projects

+- Principal Investigator of the National Natural Science Foundation of China (No. 62506179)
+- Principal Investigator of Yinchuan City Basic Research Project (No. YCHT2025241)
-- Participant of the National Natural Science Foundation of China (No. 62172021) Participant of the National Science and Technology Major (2020AAA0103500)
+- Participant of the National Natural Science Foundation of China (No. 62172021)

-- Participant of the National Natural Science Foundation of China (No. 62172021) Participant of the National Science and Technology Major (2020AAA0103500)
+- Participant of the National Science and Technology Major (2020AAA0103500)

 ## Academic Activities